UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 *  [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install)

 # Step 0: Provide AWS CLI Credentials
-1. As the cloud formation and the scraper will be access AWS resources we will need to configure the tokens on the command line
+1. As the cloud formation and the scraper will be accessing AWS resources we will need to configure the tokens on the command line
 ```
 aws configure sso
 ```